lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 6. Tips for guide and drivers

 ### Fees
-> Tour fee: 	$7,250/pp. double occupancy
+Tour fee: 	$7,250/pp. double occupancy (Single supplement: 1,200/pp)
-> Single supplement: 1,200/pp

 Please [Register Here](http://shop.lesterpickerphoto.com/page/805)

-**All photographs by Aung P. Soe, whop will be our guide**
+**All photographs by Aung P. Soe, who will be our guide**